jdmonin/JSettlers2/README.txt

 To shut down the server enter *STOP* in the chat area of a game window.
 This will stop the server and all connected clients will be disconnected.
+(Only debug users can shut down the server.)

 Hosting a JSettlers server